ignite-hq/web/readme.md

 We welcome contributions from everyone.
 The `develop` branch contains the development version of the code.
 You can create a branch from `develop` and create a pull request, or maintain your own fork and submit a cross-repository pull request.

-**Important** Before you start implementing a new feature, the first step is to create an issue on Github that describes the proposed changes.
+**Important**: Before you start implementing a new feature, the first step is to create an issue on Github that describes the proposed changes.